Nathan Colaner, PhD, MSBA Program Director

 - the job you would like to have after graduating;

 - a problem you would like to solve, or have already solved using analytical skills

-- Transcripts of all post-secondary education institutions attended in the last 90 quarter/60 semester credits of the bachelor's degree, including any transfer credits earned during this time, and any post-baccalaureate course work
+- Official transcripts of all post-secondary education institutions attended in the last 90 quarter/60 semester credits of the bachelor’s degree, including any transfer credits earned during this time, and any post-baccalaureate course work

 - Official scores from the Graduate Management Admissions Test (GMAT) or Graduate Records Examination (GRE).
-Note: the GMAT and GRE are optional through fall 2022.
+Note: the GMAT and GRE are optional for the 2020-21 academic year.